Cotalker/documentation/docs/documentation/models/model_company.md

 ## Description

 The _Companies_ Data Model (COTCompany) is the underlying configuration for the platform.
 Most data models are associated with it.
-It contains basic company information, such as name, tax identification number, and country.
-It also establishes platform display settings such as language, icon display, initial groups, and much more.
+It contains basic company information, such as its name, tax identification number, and country.
+It also establishes platform display settings such as language, icon display, colors, authentification, and other branding options.

 ## JSON Sample {#json-sample}